Higgs boson, renormalization group, and naturalness in cosmology

-The motivation for this model was based on the observation \cite{non-min} that the problem of an exceedingly small quartic coupling $\lambda\sim 10^{-13}$, dictated by the amplitude of primordial CMB perturbations \cite{CMB}, can be solved by using a non-minimally coupled inflaton with a large value of $\xi$.
-Later this model with the GUT-type sector of matter fields was used to generate initial conditions for inflation \cite{we-scale} within the concept of the no-boundary \cite{noboundary} and tunneling cosmological state \cite{tunnel}.
+The motivation for this model was based on the observation \cite{non-min} that the problem of an exceedingly small quartic coupling $\lambda\sim 10^{-13}$, as dictated by the amplitude of primordial CMB perturbations \cite{CMB}, can be circumvented by using a non-minimally coupled inflaton with a large value of $\xi$.
+Later, this model with the GUT-type sector of matter fields was used to generate initial conditions for inflation \cite{we-scale} within the concept of the no-boundary \cite{noboundary} and tunneling cosmological state \cite{tunnel}.
 The quantum evolution with these initial data was considered in \cite{BK,efeqmy}.
-There it was shown that quantum effects are critically important for this scenario.
+There, it was shown that quantum effects are critically important for this scenario.

-A similar theory but with the SM Higgs boson $\varPhi$ playing the role of an inflaton instead of the abstract GUT setup of \cite{we-scale,BK} was suggested in \cite{BezShap}.
-This work advocated the consistency of the corresponding CMB data with WMAP observations at the tree-level approximation of the theory, which was extended in \cite{we} to the one-loop level.
-This has led to the lower bound on the Higgs mass $M_H\gtrsim 230$ GeV, originating from the observational restrictions on the CMB spectral index \cite{we}.
+A similar theory, but with the SM Higgs boson $\Phi$ playing the role of an inflaton instead of the abstract GUT setup of \cite{we-scale,BK}, was suggested in \cite{BezShap}.
+In particular, it was advocated that the corresponding CMB data are consistent with the WMAP observations in the tree-level approximation of the theory.

+The further history of this non-minmally coupled Higgs inflation model was as follows.
+The methods of \cite{we-scale,BK,efeqmy} were used to extend the predictions in this model to the one-loop level \cite{we}.
+This has led immediately to the lower bound on the Higgs mass $M_{\rm H}\approx 230$ GeV, originating from the observational restrictions on the CMB spectral index \cite{we}.